Zeppelin500/MBusino/README.md

 - passwords are limited to 29 characters

 - If no broker is connected.
 M-Bus communication is disabled.
 So, you can't also not change M-Bus addresses from the access point connection.

+- Some power delivery / quick charge power supplies switch off afer a certain time, because the MBusino requires too little power.
+Use old addapters without "intelligence".
+1A is more then enough.

 ## Credits